PeterBengtson/Ooloi-docs/ADRs/0026-Pitch-Representation-and-Operations.md

 ### Enharmonic Equivalence

 Compares normalized frequency values, abstracting away spelling differences.
-Critical for harmonic analysis and chord recognition where C# and Db must be treated identically.
+Critical for finding tie endpoints for enharmonically identical notes, e.g. where a C# is tied to a Db.

 ### Transposition Algorithms